 4. Make A Visual Trash Audit

 Get to know your waste.
-Take the first week to observe what it is your buying, what is in your using, and what it is you are throwing away.
+Take the first week to observe what it is your buying, what it is in your use, and what it is you are throwing away.
 Knowing this will help you to make lasting plans for the future.

 These plans will involve what you can do now and what you can do in the future and therefore should be written down.
 From this, the “now” plan might include running down goods in plastic and looking for their none plastic natural alternatives.

 The future plan might be holding a garage sale, donating stuff to family and friends, or just not replacing items.

 Waste does not just come from what we buy; it is also freely given to us.
 This is why refuse comes first in the 5Rs of zero-waste.